 A young man in London interested in medical life during the early to mid 1800s had a couple of primary career paths open to him.
 He could apprentice with an apothecary and then eventually obtain a licence from the Society of Apothecaries, which would grant him the right to concoct medicines prescribed by physicians.
 After some training he would be free to embark on his own practice, treating patients with the woeful remedies of the day, probably dabbling in minor surgery or dentistry on the side.
 The more ambitious would go on to study at a medical school and later join the royal college of surgeons in England, becoming a bona vide general practitioner and surgeon, performing a host of different tasks: everything from treating minor colds to excising bunions to amputating limbs.

 Within a few years Samson had obtained both his Apothecary and surgeon’s licence and established a practice at 19 Sidney Square, Stepney.
 Setting up shop as a doctor in those days required an entrepreneurial spirit.
 Competition was intense among London’s new medical middle class.

-At University College Hospital he studied anatomy, physiology, botany and midwifery.
-After examinations he finally qualified as a fully licensed doctor and apothecary (LSA) on 5 Sept 1844.
+After examinations at University College Hospital he finally qualified as a fully licensed doctor and apothecary (LSA) on 5 Sept 1844.

 The following year in May 1841 his wife Louisa gave birth to a daughter and they named her Louisa Leicester Davis, her middle name being Louisa’s mother’s maiden name.
 At the time of her birth they were living at 116 Tottenham Court Road in Pancreas, Middlesex.